syntevo/syntevo.github.io/SmartGit/Latest/Distributed-Reviews-add-on-.md

 - on the server, delete all `refs/meta/smartgit/*`-refs
   - usually there are no packed refs on the server, hence you can simply delete these refs from the file system
+  - alternatively, if you do not have access to the server's file system, you may use `git push --delete <remote> <ref>` to delete them remotely
 - on every clone, invoke **Review\|Configure** and select **Dispose Database**

 ## Customizing the pull request integration message